-On 4th February 1922, a group of around twenty-five amateur musicians gave the first public performance of the Royal Tunbridge Wells Orchestral Society.
+On 4 February 1922, a group of around 25 amateur musicians gave the first public performance of the Royal Tunbridge Wells Orchestral Society.
 Over the ensuing years the orchestra grew and developed in both size and professionalism.
 One hundred years later, the Royal Tunbridge Wells Symphony Orchestra is now a modern, spirited orchestra, looking forward to embracing our next chapter with renewed vigour and enthusiasm.

-Thank you for your continued support – we look forward to celebrating with you.
+Thank you for your continued support.
+Our 101st season promises to delight and inspire, and we look forward to welcoming you.

 Frances Armstrong, Chair RTWSO